Acacia flocktoniae is a shrub growing to 3 metres high.

 Pods straight to slightly curved or flat, to 11cm long, and only 0.7 mm wide.

 A rare plant in the wild.
-Cultivation is currently unknown.
+Cultivation potential is currently unknown.
+This is likely due to it being threatened with extinction.
+It may be more readily cultivated in the future.

 Acacias can suffer from a number of pests, including borers, scale, galls and leaf miners.
 Growing plants suitable to your local environment minimises these occurring.